Best Film for the Canon EOS Rebel II

-Assuming that you are going through a medium to high-volume of film, there are a couple of activities that can be done to cut back on your expenses.
+As long as you are going through a medium to high volume of film, there are two actions that you are able to do to reduce your expenses.

 Bulk Loading Film

-A 100' bulk roll of film will fill up typically around 18 rolls of film with 36 exposures.
-You should expect to save 20-30% based on your selection.
+A 100 foot roll will fill around 18 rolls of film with 36 exposures.
+Based on the film stock you are likely to save 20%-30%.

-Keep in mind that you’re only going to be able to get 100’ rolls of black & white film.
-This is due to black & white film is easier and more cost-effective to develop at home.
+Keep in mind that you’re only going to be able to get 100’ rolls of black and white film.
+This is due to black and white film is quite a bit easier and cheaper to process yourself.

 Home Developing and Scanning

-All film can be developed at home.
-It is a great option to lower your costs so you can use more film with your Canon Rebel II.
+Any film can be developed at home.
+It is a good option to lower your costs so you can use more film with your Canon EOS Rebel II.

-Black & white film is much less complicated to develop.
-Chemical temperature and time are not as essential to get correct with black & white films as they are for color negative or transparency film.
+Black and white film is by far the simplest to process yourself.
+Developer temperature and time are both not as essential to do correctly with black and white film as temperatures and time are for slide or color negative.